Zaechus/artix-installer/README.md

 ## Assumptions

 * These scripts assume you are already booted into the Artix live disk or you at least have `artools` on your system and have loaded all of the scripts in some way.
 These scripts can be loaded with `git`, another USB drive, or perhapts `wget`.
-* It also assumes you want what it wants and adhere to the occasional instructions it gives you, the user, to perform.
+* You want what it wants within certain boundaries.
+* You can follow basic instructions.
+* You know how to use vim as an editor.
-* You're aware that you'll manually have to enter `--type luks1` as a luks option until GRUB gets upgraded from 2.0.4
+* You're aware that you'll manually have to enter `--type luks1` as a LUKS option until GRUB gets upgraded from 2.0.4

 ## What you get